epfl-lasa/changepoint-detection/README.md

 # changepoint-detection

-Project Goal:
+###Project Goal

-Implement an Online Changepoint Detection Algorithm for Segmenting Kinesthetic Data from Human Demonstrations or in Human-Robot interaction scenarios.
+Implement an Online Changepoint Detection Algorithm for Segmenting Kinesthetic Data from Human Demonstrations or in Human-Robot interaction scenarios, such a problem is known in Machine Learning and Statistics Literatura as "Bayesian Changepoint Detection".

-###Bayesian Changepoint Detection:
+####Bayesian Changepoint Detection:

 Methods to get the probability of a changepoint in a time series.
 Both online and offline methods are availeble.
 Read the following papers to really understand the methods: